-Different companies have different needs, and a well-written resume shows recruiters how you can help meet those needs.
+Different companies have different needs, and a well-written resume should show recruiters how you’re uniquely positioned to help meet those needs.

 2. Including a photo on your resume

-Including a photo on your resume is usually not recommended for North American job seekers because it’s generally seen as strange or unprofessional.
+Including a photo on your resume is usually not recommended for American job seekers because it’s seen as unprofessional.

-But, what truly makes adding a photo a resume mistake is that it could cause your application to be automatically rejected.
-Some companies have policies in place that prohibit them from accepting resumes with photos, as employers want to avoid being accused of appearance-based discrimination.
+Adding a photo to your resume (like in this template from Canva) could cause your application to be automatically rejected.
+Some companies have policies in place that prohibit them from accepting resumes with photos, as employers don’t want to risk being accused of discrimination.

 3. Using clichés

 You want your resume to convince recruiters that you possess unique skills and traits that would make you an asset to the company.
-Too many overused phrases and buzzwords make your resume appear unoriginal and won’t help you stand out.
+Including too many overused phrases and buzzwords makes your resume appear unoriginal and won’t help you stand out.

-Here are a few examples of overused resume buzzwords words to avoid:
+Here are a few examples of resume buzzwords words to avoid:

 - Team player

 A more effective way to demonstrate these traits is to include action verbs in the work experience section of your resume.
 Using strong action verbs to describe your experience shows employers how you work without the need for tired adjectives.